suzixin/suzixin.github.io/_posts/2021-08-05-boltdbSourceRead.md

 }
 ```

+# `Tx.Commit()`
-- `Tx.Commit()` - Converts the in-memory dirty nodes and the list of free pages
-  into pages to be written to disk.
+Converts the in-memory dirty nodes and the list of free pages into pages to be written to disk.
 Writing to disk then occurs in two phases.
 First, the dirty pages are written to disk and an `fsync()` occurs.
-Second, a
-  new meta page with an incremented transaction ID is written and another
-  `fsync()` occurs.
-This two phase write ensures that partially written data
-  pages are ignored in the event of a crash since the meta page pointing to them
-  is never written.
-Partially written meta pages are invalidated because they
-  are written with a checksum.
+Second, a new meta page with an incremented transaction ID is written and another `fsync()` occurs.
+This two phase write ensures that partially written data pages are ignored in the event of a crash since the meta page pointing to them is never written.
+Partially written meta pages are invalidated because they are written with a checksum.

-If you have additional notes that could be helpful for others, please submit
-them via pull request.